cran/D3mirt/README.md

 this implies locating the $x$ and $y$-axis by selecting two items from the item set.
 The first item should not load on the second and third axes ($y$ and $z$), while the second item should not load on the third axis ($z$).

-If the model is not known beforehand it is necessary to explore the data with exploratory factor analysis (EFA), preferably with the help of the EFA option in `mirt::mirt` (Chalmers, 2012), using `ìtemtype = 'graded'` or `'2PL'`.
+Consequently, if the model is not known beforehand it is necessary to explore the data with exploratory factor analysis (EFA), preferably with the help of the EFA methods suitable for DMIRT.

+The `modid()` function was designed to help with this step in the process.
+The function first performs an EFA using multidimensional item response theory and then select items so that the strongest loading item, from the strongest factor, always aligns perfectly with the x-axis, and the remaining items follow thereafter.
+This helps makes the result maximally interpretable while also avoiding imposing an unempirical structure on the data.

 Note, the EFA is only used to find model identification items that meet the necessary DMIRT model specification requirements.
 The EFA model itself is discarded after this step in the procedure.
 This implies that the rotation method is less crucial and the user is encouraged to try different rotation methods and compare the results.

-Note, all outputs from functions from the `mirt` package are available as ready-made package files that can be loaded directly into the R session.
+Begin by loading the item data.
+Note, all outputs are available as ready-made package files that can be loaded directly into the R session.

 ``` r
 # Load data